algosup/2022-2023-project-1-smart-signage-Project-3-group/Technical.md

 - Our product need to be a device that we can plug in a LED sign to transform the normal sign into a connected sign.
 Thanks to this the sign can be control remotely.
 In addition it will be possible to recognize if the sign is broken by controlling the intensity of the LEDs thanks to a captor.

 Technical requirements :
-- Following the company's need, **ALGOSUP** advised us by purchasing by itself "LoRa-E5 Development Kit" and a "Arduino STM32" to use this type of hardware.
+- Following the company's need, **ALGOSUP** advised us by purchasing by itself a "LoRa-E5 Development Kit" and a "Bluepill STM32" to use this type of hardware.
 - We have at our disposal LEDs and different sensors to simulate a real panel.
 - Like in addition to be a real project it's also a school project. we mandatory by the school to use TinyGo for coding.